haiku/website/content/news/2010-03-05_donation_rally_successful.md

 type = "news"
 title = "Donation rally successful" date = "2010-03-05T12:38:40.000Z"
-tags = ["contracting", "haiku-inc", "hiring", "donations", "haiku inc."]
+tags = ["contracting", "haiku-inc", "hiring", "donations"]
 +++

 It's not just Stippi's project that's a huge success (see the WebKit/Web+ progress documented in his <a href="/blog/stippi"> blog posts</a>).
 Our call for donations for this kind of contractual work is also doing very well!